 International Conference on Education and the Holocaust

-The 2015 and 2017 ICEH have led to the successful development and implementation of country-specific initiatives in sixteen countries.
+The 2015 and 2017 ICEH have led to the successful development and implementation of country-specific initiatives in 16 countries.
 The initiatives, tailored to the respective national context, effectively contributed to the advancement and institutionalization of education about the Holocaust and genocide in all participating countries.
-UNESCO and the USHMM support the country teams in the development and implementation of their projects through regular exchanges, technical guidance and resources.
+UNESCO and the USHMM supported the country teams in the development and implementation of their projects through regular exchanges, technical guidance and resources.

 Argentina: Training teachers to work with memory sites and collective maps to educate about the Holocaust and genocide